Blackbird Pictures

 Documentary Feature (Coming 2026)

-The Quiet Village chronicles the untold story of Kulmhof — the first extermination camp established by the Nazi regime and the birthplace of industrialized murder.
-Using gas vans, the camp operated between 1941 and 1945.
-Told through the eyes of those who built and operated the camp, the witnesses who lived in its shadow, and the six survivors who emerged to bear witness — The Quiet Village offers a groundbreaking exploration of the Holocaust.
+The Quiet Village tells the untold story of Kulmhof — the first Nazi extermination camp — where gas vans were used to pioneer industrialized mass murder.
+Located in the occupied Polish village of Chelmno, the film unfolds through the perspectives of those who built and ran the camp, the villagers who lived in its shadow, and the six survivors who emerged to bear witness.
 Narrated by Liev Schreiber (Defiance, Spotlight).

 The Hills I Call Home